Redbox operator Outerwall raises buyback after profit beat

 "We do expect to generate $22 million of annualized savings beginning this quarter from the restructuring actions we announced in December," Chief Financial Officer Galen Smith told analysts on a conference call.

 The company on Thursday named Mark Horak as president of its Redbox division, replacing replace Anne Saunders.
-Horak comes from Warner Bros Home Entertainment Inc, an unit of Time Warner Inc.
+Horak comes from Warner Bros Home Entertainment Inc, an unit of Time Warner Inc (TWX.N).

 Warner Bros Home Entertainment provides services such as video-on-demand and subscriptions for its videos via cable, satellite, online and mobile channels.

-Redbox is a joint venture between Verizon Communications Inc and Outerwall and competes with video-rental giant Netflix Inc.
+Redbox is a joint venture between Verizon Communications Inc (VZ.N) and Outerwall and competes with video-rental giant Netflix Inc (NFLX.O).

 Outerwall also owns and operates about 20,300 coin-counting kiosks, where consumers feed loose change into the kiosks, which count the change and then dispense vouchers.